MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 Use to request an attachment from user as input.

-The `AttachmentInput` action inherits all of the properties defined in [InputDialog](#inputdialog) and defines these 2 additional properties:
+The `AttachmentInput` action inherits all of the properties defined in [InputDialog](#inputdialog) and defines this additional property:

 1. `OutputFormat`: `OutputFormat = AttachmentOutputFormat.All` The AttachmentOutputFormat or an expression which evaluates to an AttachmentOutputFormat.
-Valid AttachmentOutputFormat values are:
+Valid `AttachmentOutputFormat` values are:
     1. `All`: return all attachments as a List.
     2. `First`: return only the first attachment.
-2. `callerPath`: Initializes a new instance of the System.Runtime.CompilerServices.CallerFilePathAttribute

-> [!IMPORTANT]
->
-> * Please verify the descriptions in the list of properties above.
-> * No idea what to put for `callerPath`.

 #### AttachmentInput example